The Future of Work – Lawyers take note.

 Thus, it seems that AI is here for good going into this much anticipated decade.
 There is no doubt it will bring with it new challenges for workplace cultures, their structures and rock our familiar ways of working, executing, leading and collaborating.

 From a legal perspective, a hybrid workplace highlights the need for good governance and strong decision making.
+Find here more info about the company www.carpetcleanerdublin.com that provides upholstery cleaning service in Ireland.
 As an efficiency focused lawyer working from a hyperconnected standing desk, I am incredibly curious to see the pace at which the future of work unfolds over the next decade, especially in the legal profession.

 Shall Siri and I meet you at the virtual water cooler to discuss the latest data on the must see doco on Netflix, The Game Changers?